bids-standard/bids-validator/changelog.d/20250324_121157_rosswilsonblair_scriv_for_180.md

 ### Added

-- Create contexts for directories and validate their names according to schema.rules.directories entries.
+- Validate directory names names according to `schema.rules.directories` entries.
+  Use rules to identify "opaque" directories whose contents are unspecified by BIDS.

 <!--
 ### Changed